How to Hire the Right People for Your Startup

 Why This Matters

-To endure the working style of me and my co-founder, people need a very high tolerance for lengthy discussions - what may feel like endless discussions on certain topics.
+To endure the working style of me and my co-founder, people need a very high tolerance for lengthy discussions, what may feel like endless discussions on certain topics.
 We're trying to dig very deep into problems we're solving and emerge on the other side with solutions.

 People with shorter attention spans or those who get tired easily in longer discussions are unlikely to be a good fit for this.